dv8edroute/fiscal445/fiscal445.0.1.1/README.md

 #### Set the modules parameters.

-This will initialize the table using the date provided.
+To initialize the 445 calendar table

 Syntax: `fc5.cal = fc5.Calendar('YYYY-MM-DD','day').build()` where the date is the start of your fiscal 445 year and the day arg is the the last day of your fiscal week.